cStruong/Night-at-the-Museum-Frontend/README.md

 Night at the Museum is a browser game that uses the p5.js library.

 ## Introduction
-Night at the Museum is our Module 3 project where we were first introduced to Javascript as well as DOM manipulation.
+Night at the Museum is our Module 3 paired project where we were first introduced to Javascript as well as DOM manipulation.
 Night at the Museum is a browser game that uses the p5.js library (more specifically the p5.play library) to create a canvas on the DOM giving us access to sprite objects and draw functions.

 ## Table of Contents
 1. [Technologies](#technologies)